JeffSmith-ok/Module_11_Challenge/README.md

 ## Technologies

-I created it in Google Colab and I have it set to comment out the Google Colab info and reviewed it offline.
-If you want to use Google Colab, please uncomment out the Google Colab information included above.
-This was developed with Anaconda, in a development environment running Python 3.7.13, which includes Pandas, and fbprophet.
+I created it in Google Colab and also set it up to view it in Jupyter Lab.
+If you want to use it in Jupyter Lab then change the commented out sections in the forecasting_net_prophet file.

 ---